Halstonberg

 For scope of activity, the restriction must be limited to activities that compete with the employer's business and threaten the protectable interest.
 A blanket restriction on all employment at a competitor is more vulnerable than one limited to the employee's specific competitive functions.

-Tennessee's reformation doctrine
+How does Tennessee's reformation doctrine apply to overbroad non-competes?

 Tennessee courts have the authority to reform overbroad non-competes.
 The Tennessee Court of Appeals has held that when a non-compete is partially reasonable and partially overbroad, courts may enforce the restriction to the extent it is reasonable.